pomerium/pomerium/examples/tiddlywiki/REAME.md

 - Replace secrets in `config.yaml`.
 - Replace `email.is` in `config.yaml`
 - Configure read-only or writer users by changing readers and writers parameter of tiddlywiki in `docker-compose.yaml`.
-- Run `docker-compose up` from this directory.
+- Run `docker compose up` from this directory.
 - Navigate to `https://wiki.localhost.pomerium.io`